gamebusterz/sql_pde/README.md

 To get the tables size and row count, it uses the system tables to find an approximate number much quicker than doing a `COUNT(*)`.
 The `batch_threshold` is configurable.

 I have also built a real-time ingestion mechanism using Kafka, reading MySQL binlogs for any INSERTs/UPDATEs/DELETEs, which can be converted into a file ready to loaded to a Data Warehouse or be used in a Data Lake.
-However I've not include it here because that would serve a difference purpose, and to make it work for this, we'd have to persist the data in Kafka days.
-But a hybrid approach can be built which can read data from either of these two.
+However I've not include it here because that would serve a difference purpose, and to make it work for this, we'd have to persist the data in Kafka for days.
 Let me know if you need to take a look at it.
+Also, a hybrid approach can probably be built which can read data from either of these two.

 ## a.
 Steps to run
 1. Install MySQL.
 Preferrably v5.6+.